chucktilbury/Kata/README.md

 #####################
 #
-# A cast is used to convert one type to another for assignemnt
+# A cast is used to convert one type to another for assignment
 #
 cast_statement
     = type_name ':' expression